cmosa/jflake/README.md

 Generator ID lease providers
 ----------------------------

-In order to have unique Generator IDs, this framework implements a lease system using a datastore (currently implemented with DynamoDB or Redis, can be easily extended to any datastore with atomic operations possible).
+In order to have unique Generator IDs, this framework implements a lease system using a datastore (currently implemented with DynamoDB or Redis, can be easily extended to any datastore where atomic operations are possible).

-(tbc)
+### Principles
+A GeneratorIDProvider class has to be initilazed with its configuration and must implement the getId() method.
+The getId() method returns the currently leased id if existing; if not, it will try to lease a new id in the datastore.
+When leasing an id, it will first look for expired leases, and if no expired lease was found, it will lease a new id.

+### DynamoDB implementation
+To use the DynamoDB implementation, you must dedicate a DynamoDB table to the lease system.
+The table has only a Hash Key (no Range Key) with a default Hash Key name "id", which can be overrided via the configuration file.

+You must set the provisioned capactiy according to your usage pattern:
+* leaseRenewalFrequency: the higher the frequency, the higher the write throughput will be
+* maxLeaseRetries: can increase the burst capacity needed in some exceptional cases
+* More generators will need both more read and write capacity
+* Write capacity needed can be estimated with this formula: capacity = (GeneratorCount / leaseRenewalFrequencyInSeconds) + a safety capacity overhead
+* A read/write capacity of 10/2 will be enough for the majority of small to medium scale use cases — which gives a monthly cost of around $2 (us-east April 2014 pricing)
+* Warning: if all leasers are created at the same time, they will renew leases at the same time and create bursts of writes